UnixLudi0/Pixel-Battles/README.md

 - Their buildings and troops are light gray - gray shades.
 - They can build infantry and primitive vehicles.
 - Playable faction.

-### Bugs.
-- Also, the root race of the planet does not shine with special abilities and intelligence.
-- They live deep in caves, converting elements of the earth's crust and Px into organic matter.
-- They hate everyone who prevents them from living, especially human colonizers.
-- Partially unplayable faction.

-### People.
-- A high-tech race from Earth exploring the planet.
-They can offer the Pixelites to join them and share technologies.
-At the same time, Px will enter the organisms of people and they mutate into Mutated People.
-- Can send remote drones to collect analyzes of Px Crystals growing on surfaces.
-- Non-playable faction.

 ### Infected Pixelites.
 - They strive to unite the indigenous races of the planet into one, oppose the colonizers (mutated people).